 - Weapons, Violence, Substantial Disruption, Threats The Department of Public Safety will respond to any act or threat of violence.
 To contact them, call 301.405.3333 or 911.
 Additionally, the Office of Student Conduct is authorized to impose an immediate suspension from classes (pending a hearing) if a student engages in threatening or disruptive behavior.
-Procedures may be initiated by the Vice President for Student Affairs or the Director of Student Conduct to require an evaluation conducted by campus mental health professionals or to dismiss students who pose a "direct threat" to self or others. - Behavioral Health or Psychiatric Concern If you or someone you know needs immediate behavioral health/psychiatric attention or hospitalization may be necessary, contact Behavioral Health Services at 301.314.8106.
+Procedures may be initiated by the Vice President for Student Affairs or the Director of Student Conduct. - Behavioral Health or Psychiatric Concern If you or someone you know needs immediate behavioral health/psychiatric attention or hospitalization may be necessary, contact Behavioral Health Services at 301.314.8106.
 The Department of Public Safety (301.405.3333 or 911) should be contacted if medical transportation is required. - 3.
 Emotional or Psychological Distress For anyone displaying emotional or psychological distress, comprehensive evaluation and treatment are provided by the Counseling Center.
-You may contact the Counseling Center at 301.314.7651 for consultation with a counselor. - 4.
-Disorderly or Disruptive Behavior Report student behavior that is disorderly, disruptive or poses a concern for violence to the Office of Student Conduct mailto:at 301.314.8204 or studentconduct@umd.edu.
+You may contact the Counseling Center at 301.314.7651 for a consultation. - 4.
+Disorderly or Disruptive Behavior Report student behavior that is disorderly, disruptive or poses a concern for violence to the Office of Student Conduct at 301.314.8204 or studentconduct@umd.edu.
 Disruptive or disorderly students may be charged under the University's Code of Student Conduct and/or be referred for specific counseling or other mental health interventions, if appropriate. - 5.
 Behavior Evaluation and Threat Assessment, or Consultation The BETA Team provides student behavior-related evaluation, assessment, and consultation to the campus.
 The Team is comprised of representatives from the departments of Public Safety, Behavioral Health, Counseling, and Student Conduct.
-If you would like to discuss a specific student behavioral concern, please contact Andrea Goodwin, BETA Team chair at agoodwin@umd.edu or 301.314.8204.
+If you would like to discuss a specific student behavioral concern, please contact the BETA Team at beta@umd.edu or 301.314.8204.
 You may also submit a report on the BETA Team's website.